-This data isn’t black-boxed by a vendor partner or an agency.
-It isn’t imperfectly counted (i.e., “people as cookies” or “people as pageviews”).
-Nor is it superficially collected (“There’s a 38% chance this visitor is a woman living in Boston”) or questionably valid (the over-valued impressions metric).
+This data isn’t black-boxed by a vendor partner.
+It isn’t imperfectly counted (i.e., people as cookies or pageviews).
+Nor is it superficially collected (“There’s a 38% chance this visitor is a woman living in Boston”) or questionably valid (over-valued impressions metric).

 Nope.
-This data is completely unique and impossible to commoditize.
+This customer data is completely unique and impossible to commoditize.

 It’s name?
 First-party data.

 Subscription businesses prove first-party data helps build customer relationships